What financial statements are required to calculate financial ratios?

 Enhance your understanding of CIPS Ethical and Responsible Sourcing.
 Use flashcards and multiple choice questions to prepare.
 Get ready for the CIPS exam!

-To calculate financial ratios, the income statement and balance sheet are essential.
-The income statement provides information about a company's revenues, expenses, and profits over a specific period, which is crucial for assessing operational efficiency, profitability, and performance metrics.
-The balance sheet offers a snapshot of the company's assets, liabilities, and shareholders' equity at a specific point in time, informing ratios related to financial stability and leverage.
+The income statement reflects a company's revenues, expenses, and profits or losses over a period, which is essential for calculating profitability ratios such as net profit margin and return on equity.
+On the other hand, the balance sheet offers a snapshot of a company's assets, liabilities, and equity at a specific point in time, enabling the calculation of liquidity and leverage ratios such as the current ratio and debt-to-equity ratio.

 Subscribe